RobotWebTools/rclnodejs-cli/package-creation-tool/README.md

-  --description <description>               The description given in the package.xml --destination-directory <directory_path>  Directory where to create the package directory --license <license>                       The license attached to this package --maintainer-email <email>                email address of the maintainer of this package --maintainer-name <name>                  name of the maintainer of this package --typescript                              Configure as a TypeScript Node.js project --no-init                                 Do not run "npm init" --dependencies <ros_packages...>          list of ROS dependencies -h, --help                                display help for command
+  --description <description>               The description given in the package.xml --destination-directory <directory_path>  Directory where to create the package directory --license <license>                       The license attached to this package --maintainer-email <email>                Email address of the maintainer of this package --maintainer-name <name>                  Name of the maintainer of this package --no-init                                 Do not run "npm init" --rclnodejs-version <x.y.z>               The version of rclnodejs to use --typescript                              Configure as a TypeScript Node.js project --dependencies <ros_packages...>          list of ROS dependencies -h, --help                                display help for command
 ```